 The DSG Agent MUST include one instance of the DSG DA-to-DSID Association Entry TLV for each DSG Tunnel address in the MDD message unless it has been configured to disable Multicast DSID Forwarding on a Global or MAC Domain basis.
 The DSG Agent MUST NOT use a given DSID value in more than one instance of the DSG DA-to-DSID Association Entry TLV.
 The DSG Agent MUST NOT modify DSID values in the DSG DA-to-DSID Association Entry TLV in the MDD message.
 The only time that the DSG Agent modifies the DSG DA-to-DSID Association Entry TLV in the MDD message is when it modifies the DCD message due to the addition or deletion of DSG rules.
 The DSG Agent MUST add new DA-to-DSID mappings to the DSG DA-to-DSID Association Entry TLV in the MDD message when it adds new DSG tunnels to the DCD message.
-The DSG Agent MUST delete existing DA-to-DSID mappings from the DSG DA-to-DSID Association Entry TLV in the MDD message.
-When it includes the DSG DA-to-DSID Association Entry TLV in the MDD message.
-When it includes the DSG DA-to-DSID Association Entry TLV in the MDD message.
-When it includes the DSG DA-to-DSID Association Entry TLV in the MDD message.
-When it includes the DSG DA-to-DSID Association Entry TLV in the MDD message.
-When it includes the DSG DA-to-DSID Association Entry TLV in the MDD message.
-When it includes the DSG DA-to-DSID Association Entry TLV in the MDD message.
-When it includes the DSG DA-to-DSID Association Entry TLV in the MDD message.
-When it includes the DSG DA-to-DSID Association Entry TLV in the MDD message.
-The DSG Agent MUST label DSG tunnel traffic with the associated DSID which is communicated in the DSG DA-to-DSID Association Entry.75
+The DSG Agent MUST delete existing DA-to-DSID mappings from the DSG DA-to-DSID Association Entry TLV in the MDD message when it deletes DSG tunnels from the DCD message.
+When it includes the DSG DA-to-DSID Association Entry TLV in the MDD message, the DSG Agent MUST label DSG tunnel traffic with the associated DSID which is communicated in the DSG DA-to-DSID Association Entry.